myoung34/myoung34.github.io/source/_posts/2020-05-01-atlantis-opa.md

 With that exception it's not very feedback friendly.
 The point of this project is to provide a clean feedback loop for those who may not know or care what OPA is.
 We have quite a few methods of automatically generating terraform projects from cookie cutter + modules.
 I wanted a way of providing as much context as possible.

 Next: we have a fairly large engineering team and I like to work in a "plugin" modal.
 When I'm introducing something new I like to be able to toggle it on and off quickly, or gather metrics before pushing for changes.
-In this way, it's completely separated from Atlantis and has its own SDLC, which is nice from a "Marc, you broke everything" perspective.
+In this way, it's completely separated from Atlantis and has its own SDLC, which is nice from a "Mark, you broke everything" perspective.

 Lastly I had to make a call from a security perspective.
 The point of this is 100% to be able from an upper architectural/infosec level to make assertions.
 For example: tagging.
 Tagging for us is partially for billing, partially to see our accountability plane, but *mostly* so that we can scope least privilege.